wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 // END.
 ```

-*Show a method for commenting-out code that does not spoil syntax
+*Shows a method for commenting-out code that does not spoil syntax
 highlighting inside the commented code.*

 Note that `Serial.priantln("message"):` is deliberately misspelled,